pierrechevalier83/pierrechevalier83.github.io/src/index.md

 ##Linux things, suckless things, all kinds of things

 This is about [**code**](/code.html).<br/>
-It's philosophy, it's aesthetical value, its uses, its craftmanship.
+Its philosophy, its aesthetical value, its uses, its craftmanship.

 This is about [**learning**](/learning.html).<br/>
 For the sheer love of it.